-consistency and convergence is needed, as numerous divergences have been identified in supervisory policies, processes and practices (including different interpretations of the applicable assessment criteria) regarding the assessment of fitness and propriety.
+divergences have been identified in national supervisory policies, processes and practices (including different interpretations of the applicable assessment criteria) regarding the assessment of fitness and propriety.
+The ECB will ensure consistency and convergence in suitability assessments to the extent allowed by the applicable EU and national law.